National Muzzle Loading Rifle Association: Other activities and programs

-The NMLRA is also seeking to create a permanent, $1,000,000 endowment for itself by seeking out one thousand individuals who are willing to donate $1,000 each to the Association.
-According to the NMLRA website, "The donation will be placed in the permanently restricted endowment fund of the NMLRA.
+The NMLRA has recently completed development of a permanent, $1,000,000 endowment for itself by seeking out one thousand individuals who are willing to donate $1,000 each to the Association.
+According to the NMLRA website, "The donations are placed in the permanently restricted endowment fund of the NMLRA.
 The principal will remain in the endowment, and can be used only to generate interest or to purchase a permanent asset such as land.
 The principal can never be used for the general operation of the Association.
 The interest earned produces income for new and innovative programs that help ensure the long-term viability of the organization and help it to prosper."

 Education and training

-The NMLRA also seeks to educate and train individuals in the sport of muzzleloading so as to further their goals as an organization and to have trained individuals available to manage their activities.
-The three main courses the Association offers are as follows:
+The NMLRA also educates and trains individuals in the sport of muzzleloading so as to further their goals as an organization and to have trained individuals available to manage their activities.